tamius-han/ultrawidify/README.md

 ### Permanent install

 [v0.9.9 — Experimental version — download from here](http://tamius.net/ultrawidify) — If 30 minutes old is stable enough for you, this is it.
 This version is pretty much code from this repo.
 It's also unlisted so I don't have to go through AMO for every minor change.
+It hasn't been tested whether autoupdating works.

 [v0.9.1 — Regular version — download from AMO](https://addons.mozilla.org/en/firefox/addon/ultrawidify/) — more stable and with AMO's approval.
 No experimental features either.

+**NOTE:** Have only one version of the extension running at a time.
+Don't run both at the same time.

 ## How do I use it?